 ** The specifics of your accomplishments are important.
 "He's a great guy" usually doesn't make much an impact.
 Make sure to specifically refer (by name or citation) to work you've done -- e.g. papers, computer projects, and talks.
 Draft should (obviously) be written from Mark's perspective.

-3) MORE DETAIL ON STEP 4: Mark will send his confidential letter to his administrative assistant (Lori).
+3) MORE DETAIL ON STEPS 2 & 3:

-** After confirming that Mark is willing to write a letter on your behalf, send the upload link or email address for the desired letter to '''piaa ([at]) gersteinlab.org''' ONLY.
-Lori, the assistant will upload Mark's altered and confidential version of the letter.
+** After confirming that Mark is willing to write a letter on your behalf, send the upload link or email address for the desired letter to '''piaa ([at]) gersteinlab.org''' ONLY. '''It is unlikely that your recommendation will be filled on time if you do not use the piaa address. '''

+** Mark will send his confidential letter to his administrative assistant and the assistant will upload Mark's letter to maintain confidentiality.

 ** Work with the assistant to ensure everything goes smoothly

-*** When sending reference details with your application use '''piaa ([at]) gersteinlab.org''' as Mark's contact details.
-Do '''NOT''' enter Mark.Gerstein ([at]) Yale.edu in any web form.
-See http://contact.gerstein.info for more information on the former address. '''It is unlikely that your recommendation will be filled on time if you do not use the piaa address. '''

 *** Also send all correspondence to '''piaa ([at]) gersteinlab.org'''.

 ** Mark does not check off boxes on recommendations as a matter of policy

-** You should make sure you provide exact upload links and letter due dates to both Mark and Lori.
+** You should make sure you provide exact upload links and letter due dates to both Mark and his administrative assistant.

 *** Special coordination is required for submission of hard copy letters, or use Interfolio (see below).